lucasGabrielDeAA/bth-backend/README.md

   GET - /ongs - Retrieve all the ongs in the database.
   POST - /ongs - Create a new ong and return the ONG's authentication token.

+  Session

+  POST - /sessions - Authenticate the ong with the token sent.
 ```